steelswing/TFTLCDST7789V/README.md

 # TFTLCDST7789V
-Arduino TFT LCD ST7789V 24pin very lightweight high level api
+Arduino nano TFT LCD ST7789V 24pin very lightweight high level api (software "driver" for using LCD to use directly)

 | Tables        | Are           |
 | ------------- | -------------|